-IG is currently a Business Developer with some considerable years of experience.
+IG is currently a Business Development Executive with some considerable years of work experience.

 No plan survives contact with the enemy.

-Most companies stand the test of time, not because they don’t face storms but because they apply workable strategies at different times to keep going.
-The approach, a company uses depends on its cost-benefit analysis.
-A hybrid approach is preferred in most cases due to business dynamics, to achieve success and sustainability in business.
+Most companies survive hard times by applying workable strategies at different times of their operational cycle.
+The approach, a company applies depends on the overall cost and benefit attached.
+A hybrid approach is preferred in most cases due to business dynamics, to achieve success and sustainability.

 Before an organization can successfully apply a sustainable approach, it must first put its house in order.
-Stable organizations fit their operations to their strategies to avoid internal frictions that could become evident in their products and services.
+Stable organizations align their operations with their strategies to avoid internal frictions that could affect their products and services.
 A balance of approach and resources gives an organization control over its market.
 The vision, mission, and culture must align with the activities an organization performs.
 When you begin to experience downtime and communication breach in business, look inwards; create a system that fits in properly.

 A step at a time.
 A centralized system is one that manages all its resources from a single source.
 It has as many backups as possible, to avoid downtime during an upgrade or sudden breakdown.
 Startups use this system to minimize cost and ensure control over activities.
 However, it is not ideal for some blue chips with enormous clientele.
 Do not be in a hurry to expand when you have not got the customer base to support the additional cost of expansion.
 Until then, maintain a centralized structure where every communication channel leads to you for decision-making.